syyed51/ept_vender/readme.md

 ## Problems

-1. webpack-html-plugin is not working.
+1. `webpack-html-plugin` is not working.
-1. eslint auto formatting not working.
+1. `eslint auto formatting` not working.
+1. `babel-plugin-transform-class-properties` is not working